SPR720: An Oral Antibiotic Designed to Treat Nontuberculous Mycobacterial Pulmonary Disease, a Rare Orphan Disease

-Non-tuberculosis Mycobacterium (NTM) is a growing global health concern and major unmet medical need because of the lack of new medications being developed to combat these bacteria.
+Nontuberculous Mycobacterium (NTM) pulmonary disease is a growing global health concern and major unmet medical need due to a lack of new medications being developed to combat these bacteria.

+NTM are ubiquitous environmental pathogens that can cause progressive lung damage and respiratory failure, particularly in patients with compromised immune systems or underlying pulmonary disorders.
+Although rare, the incidence of NTM pulmonary disease is increasing worldwide.
 It is estimated that approximately 130,000 patients suffer from NTM in the U.S. and Europe, a figure that is growing at a rate of 8% annually.
-The elderly and people with compromised immune or lung function are at greatest risk, as are patients with bronchiectasis for whom it is estimated that up to 50% may also have active NTM lung infection.
-Alarmingly, there are currently no approved agents approved for use in NTM.
+The elderly and people with compromised immune or lung function are at greatest risk, as are patients with bronchiectasis for whom it is estimated that up to 50% may also have active NTM pulmonary disease.

-Spero Therapeutics is currently developing a novel oral agent to treat NTM.
+Spero Therapeutics is developing SPR720, a novel, investigational oral agent to treat NTM pulmonary disease.